Discovering Mythology (Challenge Kit)

 • Paris was chosen to judge the beauty contest between Hera, Athena, and Aphrodite, and as a reward for picking Aphrodite, he got Helen, queen of Sparta.

-• King Menelaus of Sparta, husband of Helen, gathered his army, and the heroes Odysseus and Achilles, and sailed to Troy to get his wife back.
+• King Menelaus of Sparta, husband of Helen, gathered his army, the heroes Odysseus and Achilles, and sailed to Troy to get his wife back.

 • The Greeks tried to negotiate Helen back to avoid a war, but Paris refused to return the beautiful woman.